kumahq/kuma/docs/madr/decisions/039-transition-to-new-policies.md

                     type: object
                   diff:
                     description: |
-                      When '?include=diff' is specified, the field is set to an array of json patches between the current XDS config and XDS config that takes into account policies with 'kuma.io/effect: shadow'.
+                      When 'include=diff' query parameter is specified, the field contains a diff in JSONPatch format between the snapshot returned in 'xds' and the current proxy snapshot.
                     type: array
                     items:
                       type: object